AviatrixSystems/Docs/HowTos/netflow.rst

  Netflow Integration
 =================================

-Coming soon in release 3.5, Aviatrix Controller and gateways can forward `Netflow <https://en.wikipedia.org/wiki/NetFlow>`_ logs to your designated service point.
+Starting in release 3.5, Aviatrix Controller and gateways can forward `Netflow <https://en.wikipedia.org/wiki/NetFlow>`_ logs to your designated service point.
 Netflow V5 is supported.

+To enable, click Settings on the main navigation bar, click Logging, scroll down to NETFLOW AGENT.

+Input the IP address and the port number of the destination Netflow service and click Enable.
+All gateways will have Netflow enabled.